riya-sharma-01/riya-sharma-01/README.md

 ### 📊 Smart Expense Tracker

-A web application designed to manage expenses and explore the process of building a practical user-focused product.
+A web application focused on expense management, budgeting, and creating a simple user-friendly experience.

 **Built with:** HTML • CSS • JavaScript

 ### 🎬 Netflix Data Analysis

-An exploratory data analysis project focused on discovering patterns and insights from Netflix content data.
+An exploratory data analysis project focused on understanding Netflix content trends through data cleaning and visualization.

 **Built with:** Python • Pandas • NumPy • Matplotlib

 ### 📈 Job Market Dashboard

-A data visualization project created to analyze job market trends and present information through meaningful visuals.
+A data visualization project focused on analyzing job market trends and presenting insights from data.

 **Built with:** Data Analysis • Visualization